viamrobotics/docs/docs/get-started/quickstarts/detect-people.md

 Click on the `vision` service's card to expand it.

 Click **Refresh** to refresh the image stream and see detections as labeled boxes on the images along with position, dimension, class and confidence data.
-Detections in class `Person` with a high confidence score show positive person detections.
+Detections in class `Person` with a high confidence score show positive person detections, but the ML model can also detect other objects:

-For example:
+{{<imgproc src="/get-started/quickstarts/vision-card-more-detections.png" resize="x1100" declaredimensions=true alt="Positive person detection on the vision card with a lower default minimum confidence threshold." >}}

-{{<imgproc src="/get-started/quickstarts/vision-card.png" resize="x1100" declaredimensions=true alt="Positive person detection on the vision card." >}}
+You can view detections with a lower confidence score from the vision control card, like in the above screenshot, by lowering the `"default_minimum_confidence"` attribute.

 {{% /expand%}}

 ## Next steps